sayeduzzaman-bracu/BusBuzz-AI-Agent/README.md

 # BusBuzz-AI-Agent

 **BusBuzz** is an award-winning AI agent built for automated intercity bus ticket support.
-Designed with advanced prompt engineering, controlled reasoning paths, and realistic customer interaction flows, BusBuzz secured **Second Prize** in the AgentX Challenge 2025.
+Designed with advanced prompt engineering, controlled reasoning paths, and realistic customer interaction flows, BusBuzz secured **Second Prize**🥈 in the AgentX Challenge 2025.

 ---